-Some people might be quick to list criteria like ease of use, cost of the package, capabilities, vendor reputation and ease of installation.
-Although such factors are important and need to be considered in most situations, this question should be framed more broadly and some other issues should be addressed before specific criteria are discussed.
+Evaluating software packages is an important task.
+Some people might be quick to list criteria like ease of use, cost of the package, capabilities, vendor reputation, and ease of installation.
+Although such factors are important and need to be considered in most situations, answering this question should be framed more broadly and some other issues should be addressed before specific criteria are discussed.

-First, it is important to determine that buying a package versus assembling and customizing software for a DSS project is the appropriate response.
-It is often hard to know where the dividing line is between "buying off-the-shelf" and "building" because once the customization for the DSS becomes significant then buying a package has been transformed into a development project (even though that may not have been intended).
+First, it is important to determine that buying a package versus assembling and customizing software for any Information Systems project is the appropriate response.
+It is often hard to know where the dividing line is between "buying off-the-shelf" and "building" because once the customization for the decision support application becomes significant then buying a package has been transformed into a development project (even though that may not have been intended).
 So it is important to recognize that DSS software selection is a sequential decision situation.
 Begin the process by specifying requirements and ask "What functions and tasks will managers perform with the DSS?
 When and how will it be used?"

 Second, if the decision is to buy "off-the-shelf", then one must determine what products might meet the need.
 It is important to recognize that one must identify comparable software packages -- or they can't be compared.
 "Off-the-shelf" is often appropriate for task specific or vertical market DSS software like healthcare scheduling software, collaboration and groupware software, Web-based reporting software, enterprise portal software, data mining software and competitive intelligence software.